apache/nuttx-apps/examples/mqttc/README.md

 mosquitto&
 mosquitto_sub -t test
 ```
-Make sure that mosquitto is configured in local mode only.
+Make sure that mosquitto is not configured in local mode only.

 From the nsh: